Pratham-Modi/NullClassInternship_Task3_KnowledgeUpdater/README.md

 📡 Automatically reaches out to Gemini when local info is missing
 🔒 `.env` is excluded via `.gitignore` to protect API keys
-📂 Runs locally with no external database setup required
+📂 Runs locally with no external database setup required 📁 The `data/` folder is initially empty and gets populated automatically with fetched and processed topic data during app usage.

 ---